Ciompi Revolt: Impacts on historians from different eras

 In the 15th century, it would not be surprising for Florentine scholars, who were part of the elite, to view the uprising negatively.
 Leonardo Bruni regarded the uprising as a mob out of control, whose members viciously looted and murdered the innocent.
 He viewed this event as a historical cautionary tale, which presented the horrendous consequence when rabbles managed to seize control from the ruling class.

 In the 16th century, Niccolò Machiavelli harbored a somewhat different view than Bruni.
 Although he echoed Bruni's perspective, also referring to them as the mob, the rabbles, preoccupied by fear and hatred, he was more favorable than Bruni in viewing the event as a whole.
 According to Machiavelli, the revolt was a social phenomenon between one group of people, who were determined to obtain freedom, while the other determined to abolish it.
+Machiavelli also included a dramatic yet exaggerated speech from one of the leaders of the plebian party (possibly Michele di Lando) that echoed sentiments from his later political works.

 In the 19th century, however, historians began to show sympathy to the Ciompi.
 Romantic historians had a tendency to interpret history as an epic tale between the evil and good, and this applied to the Ciompi Rebellion.
 Romantic historians regarded Michele di Lando, the leader of the rebellion, as a hero to the people who fought against their ruthless oppressors.
 In the late nineteenth century, a sculpture of the popular leader Michele di Lando was placed in a niche on the façade of the Loggia del Mercato Nuovo.
 Marxist historians also sympathized with the Ciompi artisans, viewing them as the early proletariat, who tried to overthrow the oppressive bourgeoisies.

 Recent histories treat the conflict as a lens reflecting the issues of Florentine society in the late 14th century, and also as a catalyst for Florence's period politics.
 Moreover, to them, the rebellion is a lens that reflects history as an ever changing entity, as historians living in different times have different "presents", and one's present dictates how one views the past.